dshah2008/dshah2008.github.io/FPL_prediction_main.md

 \
 **Design**\
 \
-Two Python notebooks were used to code the solution:
+Two Python notebooks were used to code the solution:\
-<- *Data Prep and EDA.ipynb* : Aggregates and Cleans data to generate *master_data.csv*.
-Also contains EDA graphs.
+\- *Data Prep and EDA.ipynb* : Aggregates and Cleans data to generate *master_data.csv*.
+Also contains EDA graphs.\
-<- *LSTM Player Forecast.ipynb* : Data Modeling and Evaluation
+\- *LSTM Player Forecast.ipynb* : Data Modeling and Evaluation\
-<br/><br/>
+\
 **Data**\
 \
 Data has been aggregated from the following source tables (total of 241 files):